 - (a) A theater, auditorium or place of assembly containing at least 100 seats. - (b) A place of worship. - (c) A public library. - (d) A hospital. - (e) A public park or public playground. - (f) The nearest line of property devoted to the use of a public school, or a duly organized school other than a public school, giving regular instruction at least five days a week for eight or more months in one year. - (5) All motor vehicle service stations shall be located a minimum of 1,500 feet linear distance from the nearest property line of any other motor vehicle service station. - q.
-Congregate housing subject to the requirements of 29-5.C.1.\ - r.
-Assisted living facilities subject to the requirements of 29-4.D.6.\ - s.
-Schools, public or private, subject to the requirements of 29-5.C.3.\ - t.
-Civic/social/professional/charitable organizations.\ - Banks or financial institutions with drive-in facilities.\ - v.
-Manufacturing, converting, altering, finishing, fabricating, assembling, or other handling of products, provided that: \ - (a) Storage of material and products shall be conducted within fully enclosed buildings. - (b) Shift workers shall not be used. - (c) Building square footage shall not exceed 1,500 square feet. - (d) Noise, dust, smoke and other emissions shall comply with the environmental standards required in 29-9.G. and 29-9.H. - w.
-Package Stores subject to the provisions of Section 29-10 and the following requirements: \ - (1) All sales and display of products shall be conducted within a fully enclosed building. - (2) A package store shall not be allowed within: - a.
+Congregate housing subject to the requirements of 29-5.C.1. - r.
+Assisted living facilities subject to the requirements of 29-4.D.6. - s.
+Schools, public or private, subject to the requirements of 29-5.C.3. - t.
+Civic/social/professional/charitable organizations. - u.
+Banks or financial institutions with drive-in facilities. - v.
+Manufacturing, converting, altering, finishing, fabricating, assembling, or other handling of products, provided that: - (a) Storage of material and products shall be conducted within fully enclosed buildings. - (b) Shift workers shall not be used. - (c) Building square footage shall not exceed 1,500 square feet. - (d) Noise, dust, smoke and other emissions shall comply with the environmental standards required in 29-9.G. and 29-9.H. - w.
+Package Stores subject to the provisions of Section 29-10 and the following requirements: - (1) All sales and display of products shall be conducted within a fully enclosed building. - (2) A package store shall not be allowed within: - a.
 500 feet from the property line of any parcel comprising a public or private school building, or

 - b.
 500 feet from the property line of any parcel comprising a place of worship. - (3) Ancillary activities or services including, but not limited to, the storage and/or sale of ice and the storage of recycled containers, shall be conducted within the package store building. - (4) Subparagraph 2 herein above, shall not be applied in a retroactive manner to any package store lawfully established in accordance with these regulations and the laws of the State of Connecticut. - x.
 Section 29-6.B.3.x (Licensed Dispensary Facility) [Removed effective October 29, 2021] - y.
 Pharmacy with no more than one Drive-up facility, subject to the requirements of 29-6.A.3.s - 4.
 Permitted Accessory Uses: The following accessory uses shall be permitted in the GB District: - a.
 All accessory uses permitted in the Design Retail Business (DRB) District. - b.
 Outside storage and displayed merchandise for sale on premises only provided that it shall be limited to a maximum of 25% of the lot area, except for automobile storage; no merchandise shall be stored or displayed within any required yard and that the Commission may require appropriate screening (e.g., landscaping, fencing). - c.
 Outside overnight parking of vehicles or equipment, provided that no vehicle or equipment shall be parked within any required yard and that the Commission may require appropriate screening (e.g., landscaping, fencing). - d.
-Continuation of Temporary Outdoor Dining and retail outdoor activities in Response to Covid-19 In accordance with Public Act 22-1, AN ACT CONCERNING THE PROVISION OF OUTDOOR FOOD AND BEVERAGE SERVICES AND OUTDOOR DISPLAY OF GOODS, any restaurant operating with an approved temporary outdoor dining permit or retail establishment operating with an outdoor activities approval issued by the Town of Wilton as of the effective date of this amendment may continue to operate and use the area approved and as shown in that permit, until April 30, 2023, provided an additional application shall be made to the local enforcement officer for any expansion of a previously approved outdoor activity unless such expansion is solely to reduce the width of a pathway required pursuant to subdivision (1) of subsection (d) of Public Act 22-1.
-Any new temporary outdoor dining or outdoor activities will require a new application and permit in order to operate.
+Continuation of Temporary Outdoor Dining:

+Any restaurant operating with an approved temporary outdoor dining permit issued by the Town of Wilton as of the effective date of this amendment may continue to operate and use the area approved and as shown in that permit provided an additional application shall be made to the Planning and Zoning Officer for any expansion of a previously approved outdoor dining.
+Any new temporary outdoor dining will require a new application and permit in order to operate.